coder/coder/examples/web-server/apache/README.md

    sudo certbot renew -q
    ```

-And that's it, you should now be able to access Coder at `https://YOUR_SUBDOMAIN`!
+And that's it, you should now be able to access Coder at your sub(domain) e.g. `https://coder.example.com`.